Pedestrian Accidents in Philly

 The best reaction to a pedestrian accident is to avoid them, and pedestrians, as well as drivers need to do their part.
 Stay on the side of the road, and whenever possible, use the sidewalk.
 Pedestrians should never walk on a limited access highway that is designated as a no pedestrian zone.
 They should cross the street at designated crosswalks during the appropriate times, rather than between intersections is also important not only for your own safety, but as a way to set an example for children who may come to believe that there are no rules to follow.

 Young children should be well supervised when playing in a yard with easy access to the street, and they should be reminded frequently to look both ways before crossing the street, even when there is a walk signal.
 They should also be reminded never to go into the street after a pet or a toy.
 Similarly, a parent should not put themselves at risk by darting after a child.
-And since most pedestrian accidents occur at night, it’s important to wear reflective clothing and carry a flashlight when out at night,
+And since most pedestrian accidents occur at night, it’s important to wear reflective clothing and carry a flashlight when out at night.

+If you or someone you love has been fatally injured, contact our experienced Pennsylvania pedestrian accident attorneys today to speak with a highly qualified lawyer who knows how to tackle personal injury and wrongful death cases with passion and experience.
+At Solnick & Associates, we assure you that having the right attorney is crucial if you want to recover the highest amount of compensation for your case.
 If you or a loved one has been injured in a pedestrian accident, don’t wait to seek legal advice.
 An attorney can go over the specifics of your accident so you can receive the compensation you deserve.